JamesSaxon/jamessaxon.github.io/_posts/2021-10-04-my-home-network.md

 All of its servers are in Virginia, and any request must trek to the East Coast and back.

-Finally, there is are a number of moments in time (September 26, for example), when _everyone's_ averages get long.
+Finally, there are a number of moments in time (September 26, for example), when _everyone's_ averages get long.
 What the heck is going on?
 In short: I'm using my network.